LukeSeers/steamlinker/README.md

 2. drag steamlinker in to your TeamSpeak 3 Client\plugins\lua_plugin folder

-3. In teamspeak 3 go to Settings --> Plugins --> tick Lua Plugin --> Settings --> Tick steamlinker ---> ok --> Reload all --> your done :D
+3. In teamspeak 3 go to Settings --> Plugins --> Tick Lua Plugin --> Settings --> Tick steamlinker ---> Ok --> Reload all --> your done :D

 # Disclaimer